Wheelchair Exercises and Fitness Training

-Synopsis:2009-02-10 (Rev. 2016-04-13) - Regular wheelchair exercise will help increase strength flexibility improve mobility and strengthen heart and lungs plus help control your weight.
+Synopsis: Regular wheelchair exercise will help increase strength flexibility improve mobility and strengthen heart and lungs plus help control your weight.
+One aspect of regular exercise which cannot be over-emphasized is its importance in maintaining good emotional health.
+A good fitness regime needs resistance, and strength training as well as exercises which stretch the muscles.

 If you spend long hours in a wheelchair you know it can lead to uneasiness and be very uncomfortable, which is true for anyone who is disabled.